donpdonp/flaredb/readme.md

 The index key/values are kept in lmdb which is an ordered (btree), atomic, mmap-backed key/value store.
 Only the pages of the btree needed to retrieve the index keys for a given query are needed in memory.
+This keeps memory usage very low as the database does not try to allocate space to hold the data objects themselves.

 The index schema defines which indexes exist for which kinds of objects.